Arsabutispik/KhaxyRewrite/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "Bug Report"
-about: Create a report to help us improve
+about: "Report unexpected behavior or broken features in the Discord bot"
-title: "[BUG]"
+title: "[Bug]: "
-labels: bug
+labels: ["bug"]
-assignees: ""
 ---

-**Describe the bug**
+## Summary

+Give a brief summary of the bug.

+---

+## What Happened?

-A clear and concise description of what the bug is.
+Clearly describe what the bug is.

-**To Reproduce**
+> Example: "When using `/warn`, the bot crashes if no reason is provided."

+---

+## Steps to Reproduce

-Steps to reproduce the behavior:
+Help us reproduce the bug:

+1. **Command used:** `/command-name`
+2. **Server context (if applicable):** Name or ID
+3. **Steps:**
-1. Go to '...'
+    - Go to '...'
-2. Click on '....'
+    - Click on '...'
-3. Scroll down to '....'
-4. See error
+    - See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Additional context**
-Add any other context about the problem here.
+---

+## Expected Behavior

+What should have happened instead?

+---

+## Actual Behavior

+What actually happened?

+---

+## Screenshots / Logs

+If applicable, upload screenshots or copy any relevant logs, error messages, or bot responses.

+---

+## Environment

+Please fill out what applies:

+- Bot Version:
+- Discord.js Version:
+- Node.js Version:
+- Hosting (Self-hosted/VPS/Cloud/etc):

+---

+## Additional Context

+Anything else we should know?

+---

+## Checklist

+- [ ] I have searched existing issues.
+- [ ] I can reliably reproduce this bug.
+- [ ] I have included as much detail as possible.